 2017 Federal Court Judgment of Hon.
 Justice Mactavish rules Jade’s charter rights breached by the Canadian Federal Government - Click here

 On July 18th, 2018 Hon.
-Justice O’Marra awards Jade default judgment in sex assault case.
-(The default judgment was set aside and the matter will go to trial) - Click here
+Justice O’Marra awards Jade $105,000 default judgment in sex assault case.
+(The default judgment was set aside and the matter will go to trial, where she will be represented by counsel on contingency) - Click here

 On Dec 19th, 2018 2 counts of failure to complies were withdrawn - Click here

 On January 30th, 2019 Dept. Justice Anschell dismissed Jade’s claim for slander against her perpetrator.
 An appeal has been filed.
-The justice stated that she could not determine malice, which was necessary for the qualified occasion that the harmful, false statements were made.
+The justice stated that she could not determine malice, due to various lawyers opinion, that sociopaths are often believed as hey appear credible and get away with a lot, including often misleading the court.
+After Jade’s default judgment for her sexual assault was set aside, which is why Jade also decided to retain a lawyer on contingency to represent her in the trial.
+They also prey on women with low self-esteem.
+In Jade’s case, this was evident as there were multiple helpless younger women with poor family backgrounds who were victim to his abuse.
+This assault was also premeditated because the perpetrator had stated to police that he never cared about or trusted her during their relationship and would never say good things about her.
+After he raped her, he talked about how much he hated her and made fun of her acne and that she was part black.
+The case is a very important one, where strong experienced counsel was necessary.
+(See women’s rights section) In regards to the slander case, Malice was necessary for the qualified occasion that the harmful, false statements were made.
 The defendant asked for $3,000 in costs.
-She further did not award the defendant any costs, because the defendant brought the matter to trial unnecessarily, by ignoring Jade’ consent to close the case, sent in June 2018, when she felt that the case may be too complex to succeed.
+But she did not award the defendant any costs, because the defendant brought the matter to trial unnecessarily, by ignoring Jade’s consent to close the case, sent in June 2018, when she felt that the case may be too complex to succeed.

-Due to the justice being unable to determine if the defendant’s statements influenced the psychiatrist, because he was not present, she plans to submit fresh evidence for her slander appeal, in the form of a letter from Dr. McDonald and other evidence to show that his slander was a direct influence to Dr. McDonald’s psychiatry report.
+Due to the justice being unable to determine if the defendant’s statements influenced the psychiatrist, because he was not present, she plans to submit fresh evidence for her slander appeal, to show that his slander was a direct influence to Dr. McDonald’s psychiatry report.
 Jade also plans to submit evidence of her perpetrator’s prior charges and convictions, an affidavit from other members of the community, stating that he is known to file contempt motions, call police, or slander, even when he is the one committing the offense, to get all attention off himself, now that evidence has become available, along with a transcript from a hearing, where he states he diagnosis himself with PTSD.
 It was unfortunate that a lot of the good evidence came to light after the trial.

 After accusing Jade of embellishing her symptoms of PTSD, he told a judge that he would be expecting to be getting a diagnosis of PTSD, caused by being sued by Jade.
 It was evident, he was the one diagnosing himself, as he stated to have a book on mental illnesses and knew the symptoms in great detail.
 Also, no one gets PTSD from a law suit.
-Jade’s diagnosis was genuine becase in 2015, she did not know what PTSD was and was sent by a friend, to find out what could have been wrong.
+Jade’s diagnosis was genuine because in 2015, she did not know what PTSD was and was sent by a friend, to find out what could have been wrong.
 Her perpetrator stated that increasing symptoms is a good way to get out of issues, so it seemed he was doing this, with his diagnosis to try to manipulate the court.
+He stated he had a book on mental health issues, and during cross examination, he had also stated that the reason he felt sorry for Jade during the relationship, about her depression and career halt, was because she had a way of leaving details out, but when asked how he could feel sorry for her if she left out that she supposedly made up her depression symptoms, he could not come up with any valid answer.
+This was a big clue the judge missed.
+She also missed the evidence of collusion, though did mention it had some relevance.
+She also failed to see that the report was not used for any purpose and that the psychologist used a validity scale, which detects increasing symptoms.
+Jade’s were valid and interpretable.

-On March 25th, 2019, her guilty plea for the harassment charges she originally plead guilty to, for sending her prior boyfriend 13 non threatening texts, asking for an explanation was were set aside.
+On March 25th, 2019, the court struck/set aside her guilty plea for the harassment charges she originally plead guilty to, for sending her prior boyfriend 13 non threatening texts, asking for an explanation, due to ineffectiveness of counsel.
 Click here